Elissa (ship): Early history

-Elissa was built in Aberdeen, Scotland as a merchant vessel in a time when steamships were overtaking sailing ships.
+Elissa was built in Aberdeen, Scotland, as a merchant vessel in a time when steamships were overtaking sailing ships.
 She was launched on 27 October 1877.
-The vessel was named for the niece of Henry Fowler Watt, Elissas first owner, though according to his descendants the ship was named for the Queen of Carthage, Elissa (more commonly called Dido), Aeneas' tragic lover in the epic poem The Aeneid.
+The vessel was named for the niece of Henry Fowler Watt, Elissas first owner, though according to his descendants, the ship was named for the Queen of Carthage, Elissa (more commonly called Dido), Aeneas' tragic lover in the epic poem The Aeneid.

 Elissa also sailed under Norwegian and Swedish flags.
-In Norway she was known as the Fjeld of Tønsberg and her master was Captain Herman Andersen.
-In Sweden her name was Gustav of Gothenburg.
+In Norway, she was known as the Fjeld of Tønsberg and her master was Captain Herman Andersen.
+In Sweden, her name was Gustav of Gothenburg.
 In 1918, she was converted into a two-masted brigantine and an engine was installed.
 She was sold to Finland in 1930 (owned by Gustaf Erikson to 1942) and reconverted into a schooner.
-In 1959, she was sold to Greece, and successively sailed under the names Christophoros, in 1967 as Achaeos, and in 1969 as Pioneer.
+In 1959, she was sold to Greece and successively sailed under the names Christophoros, in 1967 as Achaeos, and in 1969 as Pioneer.

 Restoration

 In 1970, she was rescued from destruction in Piraeus after being purchased for the San Francisco Maritime Museum.
-However, she languished in a salvage yard in Piraeus until she was purchased for $40,000, in 1975, by the Galveston Historical Foundation, her current owners.
+However, she languished in a salvage yard in Piraeus until she was purchased for $40,000 in 1975 by the Galveston Historical Foundation, her current owners.
 In 1979, after a year in Greece having repairs done to her hull, Elissa was first towed to Gibraltar.
 There, she was prepared for an ocean tow by Captain Jim Currie of the New Orleans surveyors J.K.
 Tynan International.
 The restoration process continued until she was ready for tow on 7 June 1979.

 Elissa has an iron hull, and the pin rail and bright work is made of teak.
 Her masts are Douglas fir from Oregon, and her 19 sails were made in Maine.
-She has survived numerous modifications including installation of an engine, and the incremental removal of all her rigging and masts.
+She has survived numerous modifications, including installation of an engine, and the incremental removal of all her rigging and masts.

 Elissa made her first voyage as a restored sailing ship in 1985, traveling to Corpus Christi, Texas.
-In Freeport the crew was joined by seventh grader Jerry Diegel and Betty Rusk, his history and English teacher, after Diegel won an essay contest on the history of the Elissa.
+In Freeport, the crew was joined by seventh-grader Jerry Diegel and Betty Rusk, his history and English teacher, after Diegel won an essay contest on the history of Elissa.
 A year later, she sailed to New York City to take part in the Statue of Liberty's centennial celebrations.
-When she's not sailing, Elissa is moored at the Galveston Historic Seaport in Galveston.
-Public tours are available year-round-provided she is not out sailing.
+When she is not sailing, Elissa is moored at the Galveston Historic Seaport in Galveston.
+Public tours are available year-round, provided she is not out sailing.
 The ship is sailed and maintained by qualified volunteers from around the nation.